AdobeDocs/ff-services-docs/src/pages/photoshop/how-tos/photoshop-actions/index.md

 ]
 ```

-More details about actionJSON can be found [here](https://developer.adobe.com/photoshop/uxp/2022/ps_reference/media/batchplay/)
+You can find details about actionJSON at [Photoshop API, `batchPlay`](https://developer.adobe.com/photoshop/uxp/2022/ps_reference/media/batchplay/).